How logistics teams actually pick NYC warehouse space in 2026

 The websites of most NYC industrial landlords and operators contain almost no information that AI can extract and cite: no submarket reports, no vacancy or rent statistics, no named tenant case studies, no neighborhood infrastructure guides.
 The typical landlord website is a property listing with square footage and dock door counts.
 AI has nothing to quote from it.

-Compare this to Prologis, which publishes quarterly logistics market research across every major US submarket — with specific vacancy rates, rent benchmarks, e-commerce absorption data, and named tenant activity.
+Compare this to the largest national REITs, which publish quarterly logistics market research across every major US submarket — with specific vacancy rates, rent benchmarks, e-commerce absorption data, and named tenant activity.
 That content gets indexed, cited in trade press, and consumed by AI training crawlers.
-The result is that Prologis appears in AI responses not because its buildings are better, but because AI has more accurate, structured information about Prologis than about any NYC-specific operator.
+The result: national operators appear in AI responses not because their buildings are better, but because AI has more accurate, structured information about them than about any NYC-specific operator.

 Property pages rarely implement schema.org markup for real estate or business entities.
 AI systems weight structured data — properly tagged addresses, building specifications, tenant categories, and contact information — significantly more heavily than equivalent unstructured text.
-A listing at 55-30 46th Street, Maspeth with no schema markup is effectively invisible to AI even if it appears prominently in a Google search result.
+A listing with no schema markup is effectively invisible to AI even if it appears prominently in a Google search result.

-The Princeton/Georgia Tech GEO study (Aggarwal et al., 2023) found that content cited in authoritative third-party sources was up to 40% more likely to be referenced by generative AI.
-NYC industrial operators are cited in trade press (Commercial Observer, Bisnow, Crain’s) at the moment of a transaction, then disappear.
+Research has shown that content cited in authoritative third-party sources is significantly more likely to be referenced by generative AI.
+NYC industrial operators are cited in trade press at the moment of a transaction, then disappear.
 The ongoing citation cadence that builds AI corpus weight — industry publications, market commentary, analyst coverage — is almost entirely absent for most operators below the REIT tier.

-When AI does answer a site-selection query, it almost always routes to an intermediary platform: CoStar, LoopNet, Crexi, or Reonomy.
-These platforms are mentioned in the vast majority of AI responses to “where do I find industrial space in NYC” queries.
+When AI does answer a site-selection query, it almost always routes to an intermediary platform.
+These national listing platforms are mentioned in the vast majority of AI responses to “where do I find industrial space in NYC” queries.
 The landlords whose properties are listed there are not.
 This creates a structural invisibility: the discovery platform absorbs the AI mention while the actual operator remains unnamed.

 What AI gets wrong about NYC last-mile real estate